 Your race day is a week away, and you have put in all the efforts in your long endurance runs.
 You have exhausted speed workouts and managed them without injury.
 Now, it is time to reduce your training load to feel fresh at the starting line.
 However, it can all go to waste if you do not have a well-defined nutrition plan.
 Sports science has established without a doubt that race performance is dependent on nutrition as an important ingredient in your overall race plan.
 Carb loading, is a well known fueling strategy prior to running a race.
 Let’s understand this better.

 When it comes to endurance exercise, fats and carbohydrates are the two primary sources of fuel.
 They power muscle contractions that enable you to run for a sustained period.
 The amount of carbohydrates burnt in relation to fats depends on the intensity or pace at which you run.
 In a race, the effort level increases because of the desire to cross the finish line as fast as possible.
 So, the percentage of carbohydrates burnt is higher than fat.

 Glycogen is the storage form of carbohydrate.
-It is stored in the liver and muscles; a large portion of it is in the muscles.
+Glycogen is stored in the liver and muscles; a large portion of it is in the muscles.
 Since it is limited in quantity, glycogen gets depleted in longer races like a half or full marathon.
 So, it is essential to fill your glycogen stores to the maximum extent possible before the race, through a process known as carb loading.

 How can you maximize your carbohydrate (glycogen) stores?